houidef/YacineTv/README.md

 # Future improvements:
 - Yassin TV server detects the program as the Windows desktop program
 - Recently, beIN Sport channels are not working because of the first reason.
+- The third version of the Yassin TV application is now working, and the code will be published soon